DontTrustVerifyOrg/gig-gossip/README.md

 The adversary tries to distort the distribution of the gossipy nodes to cause propagation failure by failing to respond to the gossip protocol.
-The same behaviour can be just a result of node failure that can happen naturally, especially with mobile devices described in section
+The same behaviour can be just a result of node failure that can happen naturally, especially with mobile devices.
-<a href="#mobdev" data-reference-type="ref"
-data-reference="mobdev">4.2</a>

 ### Chaterbox Attack